 - Choose a username that makes it easier for others to relate to you as a real person and conveys the right impression of who you are. e.g. Compare spwat3 with suewaters — which is easier?

-- But don’t stress too much — your username can be changed anytime without affecting your twitter account (Settings > Account)
+- But don’t stress too much — your username can be changed anytime without affecting your twitter account by editing your profile information.

 - When you initially sign up for Twitter it takes you through a series of steps where you can select people to follow.
 DON’T follow anyone when you first create your account.